Glencore to reopen Alumbrera as targets 1.6mt/y in copper output - Miningmx

 GLENCORE annnounced today the restart of its Alumbrera mine in Argentina by late 2026 as it sought to give fresh momentum to its struggling copper division.

+All in all, Glencore has targeted 1.6 million tons of copper by 2035 after showing how it would phase in a string of potential projects – enough, it said, to make it the largest miner of the metal globally.

-“We have a clear pathway for our base copper business to exceed 1 million tons of annual production by the end of 2028, with a target to produce approximately 1.6Mt tons by 2035,” said Gary Nagle, CEO of Glencore at a capital markets presentation.
-At that level of production, Glencore one of the largest copper producers in the world, he added.
+“We have a clear pathway for our base copper business to exceed 1 million tons of annual production by the end of 2028, with a target to produce approximately 1.6Mt tons by 2035,” said Gary Nagle, CEO of Glencore at a capital markets presentation in London.

 Alumbrera, which was put on care and maintenance in 2018, is forecast to produce 75,000 tons of copper and about 317,000 ounces of gold as well as 1,000 tons of molybdenum, (a steel-making ingredient), during four years of operations, said Glencore.